When and why are principal component scores a good tool for visualizing high-dimensional data?: Asymptotic results for sample scores

-The sample score vector is a scaled and rotated version of the population score vector.
 When there are more than two important components, one typically selects pairs of scores and plot these against each other.
 The distribution of a pair of the $j$th and $k$th sample principal component scores can for $m > 2$ be decomposed into two parts:

 for $i=1, \dots, n$, where